decentraland/adr/RFC/RFC-10-hosted-preview-service.md

 ```

 This way the Client will load:
-- The scenes from `configurations.scenesUrl`
+- The scene from `configurations.sceneUrl`
 - The wearables from `content.publicUrl`
 - The profiles from `lambdas.publicUrl`
 - The Comms Server through BFF from `bff.publicUrl`